neondatabase/website/content/docs/guides/logical-replication-concepts.md

 ## Enabling logical replication

-In Neon, you can enable logical replication from the Neon Console:
+In Neon, you can enable logical replication from the Neon Console.
+This only necessary if your Neon Postgres instance is acting as a publisher, replicating data to another Postgres instance, data service, or platform.

+To enable logical replication:

 1. Select your project in the Neon Console.
 2. On the Neon **Dashboard**, select **Project settings**.